 Landscape lighting could help sell your home in the evening hours.
-When it’s time to sell your home, you work hard to make the outside of your homes welcoming and beautiful by selecting gorgeous blooms, plants, trees, and shrubs.
+When it’s time to put your home on the market, you work hard to make the outside of your home welcoming and beautiful by selecting gorgeous blooms, plants, trees, and shrubs.
 However, one aspect of landscaping that is often overlooked is outdoor lighting.
 When the night falls, without properly placed lighting, the well-planned landscape design completely disappears.
 After all, there is nothing quite like a soft glow of light along a pathway or a warmly lit patio to create a sense of welcome and make your property stand out from the crowd.
-So to help you add to the beauty of your nighttime curb appeal, we point you to these landscape lighting ideas.
+So, to help you add to the beauty of your nighttime curb appeal, consider these landscape lighting ideas.

 Outdoor Spot Lighting Fixtures Create Accent Illumination